Severn Trent invites residents in Baschurch to learn about upgrades in their area

 The first phase of this essential work will start on Berwick Road (B5067) towards Woodfield Cottage, Walford.

 Cat Webb from Severn Trent, said: “To make sure residents in Baschurch have a reliable water supply for many years to come, and to reduce the number of leaks and bursts in the area, we’re investing around £2 million to replace nine kilometres of water pipes.

 “We’re hosting a drop-in session to update residents, show them our plans and answer any questions they may have.
 Feedback from our customers is really important to us – so we’d love to see as many people as possible turn up to the session.”

 Cat added: “When the scheme is finished, this essential upgrade will save 80,000 litres of water per day, which is about 141,000 pints of beer!”

-To keep Severn Trent engineers and other road users safe, temporary traffic lights and road closures will be in place throughout the project, as the work progresses.
+To keep Severn Trent engineers and other road users safe, temporary road closures and traffic management will be in place throughout the five-month project.

 The team from Severn Trent will be at the Corbet School, Eyton Lane, Baschurch, Shropshire, SY4 2AX on Wednesday 23 March 2022 between 5:00pm and 7:00pm